jkim323/Extension/README.md

 Remove recommended videos while watching Youtube Videos.
 Allows users to also take notes while wathcing a youtube video providing a more focused and productive environment and providing tools for note-taking and customization without leaving the video page.

+# Functionality

+- Uses a script to automatically hides recommended videos on YouTube to help users focus on the video content they're currently viewing.

+- A note-taking area is dynamically added to the right side of the YouTube video page when a user is viewing a video.
+This feature is designed to only appear on video pages, ensuring it does not interfere with the user experience on the YouTube start page or other non-video pages.

+- An additional feature allows users to save their notes to a text file.
+This is facilitated by a "Save Notes" button within the note-taking area that saves the note as a txt file which the user can then download to their local machine.

+# Breakdown of Classes

 ## manifest.json

 This file tells Chrome about your extension, its version, and what it needs to run.